-Please note: This is not an exhaustive list and requests will be considered on a case by case basis.
+This is not an exhaustive list and requests will be considered on individual circumstances.

 When travel assistance is provided, it will normally only be provided at the start and end of the school/college day, for example in a Further Education college setting a shuttle bus service may be used, rather than individual taxi services.
 Pupils may have to wait for either the next shuttle bus or until the end of the school/college day to access homeward travel.

-Only in exceptional circumstances connected to an individual's learning difficulties and/or disabilities and where no alternative mode of travel is available, will taxi travel be considered, normally on a shared taxi basis.
+Only in exceptional circumstances connected to an individual's learning difficulties and/or disabilities and where no alternative mode of travel is available, will taxi travel be considered.
+This will normally be on a shared taxi basis.
 Solo transport provision will only be considered for those pupils in receipt of funded Independent Personal Support Budget (IPSB) funding or those that present with complex medical and/or health needs.

 Post-16 travel assistance policy

-- Independent travel training, fully funded and offered on a one to one basis
+- Independent travel training, fully funded and offered on a 1-2-1 basis.

-- Other bespoke travel options that enable travel and the development of travel skills and independence, for example a Travel Buddy.
+- Other bespoke travel options that enable travel and the development of travel skills and independence, e.g., Travel Buddy.